winter7eaf/Gesture-Localisation-Robot/README.md

 # GestureCommand: A Camera-Based Gesture Recognition System for Autonomous Table-Specific Delivery Robotics

 `Gesture-Localisaton-Robot` is a package of camera based hand gesture robot control system.
-This is a official repository of Final assignment of Intelligent Robotics Module at University of Birmingham. <br />
+This is a official repository of Final team assignment of Intelligent Robotics Module at University of Birmingham. <br />

 ## Installation